FAQs: Online Application Process

-Once the application has been submitted a confirmation window-message pops up on your screen and you should also immediately receive an automated confirmation email into your registered email address immediately but can take up to ten minutes to arrive.
+Once the application has been submitted a confirmation window-message pops up on your screen and you should also immediately receive an automated confirmation email into your registered email address but it can also take up to ten minutes to arrive.
 The email will contain a system ID code along with an expected response time for each application category.
-Check also your junk/spam folders if it does not arrive.
+Check also your junk or spam folders if it does not arrive.
 This does not mean the application has been accepted however, only that our online system has received it.

 How do I know if my application has been ‘accepted’?